verilator/verilator/docs/guide/exe_verilator.rst

    format is still evolving; there will be some changes in future versions.

    This option disables some more aggressive transformations and dumps only the final state of the AST.
+For more granular and unaltered dumps, meant mainly for debugging see :vlopt:`--dump-tree-json`.

 .. option:: --json-only-meta-output <filename>